lavaeater/turbo-rocket-ultra/README.md

 Lets do max FIVE things that make the game feel better for fri-sat.
 These things should *only* be polish, that is very important.

 ### The Hacking Station
 I just realized that what the game needs more than anything, right now, is *towers*... no, not towers.
 It needs more gameplay somehow.
-So, I was thinking about adding the **hacking station**, a special node that a player can interact with, just like in Helldivers, to open a door, perh
+So, I was thinking about adding the **hacking station**, a special node that a player can interact with, just like in Helldivers, to open a door, perhaps?
+How do we even construct a door in this game?

+Don't make it a door at first, just make it something you have to interact with.
+We have the context action, we can ad

 - [ ] Hacking station <- mini game?
 Triggers larger hordes of zombies
 - [ ] Bat swing <- lets fucking do the bat swing, maaan!